After more than a decade of dropshipping and eCommerce, I've just about experienced it all.

 Section 13: FAQ’s About Selling Drop Ship Products

-If someone calls or emails you with questions about the products on your dropshipping store.
+If someone calls or emails you with questions about the products on your dropshipping business.
 How do you answer them?

 Answering your customers’ questions may seem tricky at first because you likely know very little about your own products.